We may earn money from the companies and products mentioned in this post.

 Each golf bay is climate controlled and has servers stopping by with the intent of connecting you with your preferred food and drink.

-What blew our mind about the Topgolf experience though was the atmosphere, modern decor and things to do on site.
-There are 5 total bars (some with bartop video poker), 2 beautiful swimming pools with their own bar, yard games, shuffleboard, hundreds of HD TVs, VIP Cabanas and private suites along with various event and rooftop spaces.
-The two level pool is available to guests regardless of whether you are golfing or not, there is no cover charge.
+The golf gameplay was fun, but what blew our mind about the Topgolf was the ambiance and abundance of things to do beside golf.
+There are 5 total bars (some with bartop video poker), 2 beautiful swimming pools with their own bar, yard games, shuffleboard, hundreds of HD TVs, VIP Cabanas, and private suites along with various event and rooftop spaces.
+The two level pool is accessable to guests regardless of whether you are golfing or not.
+There is no cover charge.

 I’m not a “kids in Vegas” person, but if you are one of those brave souls that tries to pull it off, Topgolf is a good spot for all ages and certainly a good entertainment option if you want to get away from the casinos for a bit.
 You’ll have a blast, even if you are not a golfer.